qguv/smsbeacon/README.md

 ## use

 Send a text to a number registered with Plivo, and the beacon will forward it to a set group of investigators.
-If it's appoved, or not vetoed in a short amount of time, then it will be sent out to all subscribers.
+If it's appoved, or not vetoed after a while, then it will be sent out to all subscribers.

 ### sms commands